 The startle pattern has been studied since the latter part of the 19th century.
-A detailed investigation (and a source for Frank P. Jones) was The Startle Pattern (1939).
+An early detailed investigation (and a source for Frank P. Jones) was The Startle Pattern (1939).

 It has been argued that it is closely related to the Moro reflex.
 The Moro reflex is present at birth, peaks in the first month of life and begins to disappear around 2 months of age.
 It is likely to occur if startled by a sudden noise.
 The legs and head extend while the arms jerk up and out with the palms up and thumbs flexed.
 Shortly afterward the arms are brought together and the hands clench into fists, and the infant cries loudly.
 The Moro is therefore first one of extension, then flexion.
 The Moro reflex is one of several early or ‘primitive’ reflexes.
 They are reflex actions originating in the central nervous system that are exhibited by normal infants but not in neurologically intact adults, in response to particular stimuli.
 These reflexes disappear or are inhibited by the frontal lobes as a child moves through normal child development.
 These primitive reflexes are also called infantile, infant or newborn reflexes.
 However, there is no obvious connection except a reaction to being startled.